Microshak/terraform-azure-iot-reference-design-simple/README.md

 # Azure IoT Reference Design
 Guide to Terraforming IoT Reference Design in Azure

+### Getting started

+1. Go to shell.azure.com
+2. git clone this repo
+3. navigate to the cloned root
+4. use the terraform commands to build or tear down Azure Resources

 ### Terraform commnds
-terraform init - inits the workspacke
+terraform init - inits the workspace

 terraform plan - checks for errors